 You have fabulous ideas to serve your family members in the winter and summer months, how about the autumn months?

-Another type of Russian cheesecake is Syrniki that is a perfect dessert for cold autumn evenings.
+Another type of Russian cheesecake is Syrniki that is a simple yet perfect dessert for cold autumn evenings.

 These cakes contain cottage cheese as the most important ingredient, eggs, flour, and sunflower oil.
 However, you can also use the sunflower oil alternative instead.